We are working on publishing new tools and blogs regularly. Subscribe to our news letters. Thank you!

 Advanced Considerations

-- Body composition: Lean mass burns more calories; if you know your body fat percentage, use a lean‑mass adjusted BMR formula.
+• Body Composition: Lean muscle mass burns more calories than fat tissue.
+If you know your body fat percentage, you can use a lean-mass adjusted BMR formula for greater accuracy.

 References & Further Reading